soartech/soar-language-server/README.md

 agent.
 There should be at least one entry in here.
 The `active` field is the name of the agent to use as the default.
 This should match the name of one of the entries in the `entryPoint` list.

+The `rhsFunctions` list is optional.
+This is a list of right hand side functions that should not produce warnings even though they are not defined by default.

 If you modify this file, you may have to restart the LSP server (e.g., re-open your workspace or restart your IDE).